JohnWeese/bouncing-box-refactor/README.md

 Furthermore, if I made a mistake, it might not be immediately clear which step I made the mistake on, I would have to search through the entire function to figure out the mistake.
 Refactoring this code with separation of concerns and abstraction in mind can help improve the **readability** and **debuggability** of this code.

-When refactoring a project, we can often achieve both of these goals by breaking down the core logic of our program into smaller "helper functions" that each accomplish one step of the whole program.
-When put together, these helper functions can achieve the same result but our core logic becomes more readable and therefore easier to manage, debug, and grow!
+When refactoring a project, we can achieve both of these goals by breaking down the core logic of our program into smaller **helper functions** that each accomplish one step of the whole program.
+When combined, these helper functions can achieve the same result but our core logic will be more readable and therefore easier to manage, debug, and scale!

 First, identify the distinct steps to validating the password.
 Can you tell what they are?